slbailey/Retrovue/docs/components/content-manager.md

 ## Overview

-The **Content Manager** is RetroVue's content discovery and library management system.
+The **Content Manager** is RetroVue's Library Domain content discovery and library management system.
 It's responsible for finding media files, understanding what they contain, deciding which ones are suitable for broadcast, and maintaining the authoritative library that the rest of the system depends on.

 Think of it as the "librarian" of RetroVue—it knows what content exists, where it came from, and whether it's ready to be scheduled for broadcast.
+However, it does NOT schedule content or define channels, templates, or playlogs.

 ## What This Document Is